Brian-Munene/lendtech/README.md

 ### Viewing a Payments

-A loggedIn user can view payments usin [View Payments](https://lendttech.herokuapp.com/payments/)
+A loggedIn user can view payments using [View Payments](https://lendttech.herokuapp.com/payments/)

+## How to Test

+To run the tests first set up the project on your local machine as you would set up a normal Django project.
+Inside your virtual environment use the command  ```python manage.py test --with-coverage``` to run all tests and show the coverage report of the tests in the application.